-Prior to starting his own practice Mark has built up over a decade of experience in the UK’s leading landscape design studios.
-His landscape journey started in his childhood home, living in and learning from the landscapes of the Peak District, where Mark went on to study a Masters in Landscape Architecture and Ecology at The University of Sheffield.
+Prior to founding Hortus Collective in 2019, Mark built up over a decade of experience in the UK’s leading landscape design studios.
+His landscape journey started in his childhood home, living in and learning from the landscapes of the Peak District, where Mark went on to study Landscape Architecture and Ecology at the University of Sheffield.

-Starting at Macgregor Smith in Bath, Mark developed in his profession and became a Chartered Member of the Landscape Institute in 2012.
-He then developed his skills in understanding cultural and heritage landscapes as a Senior at Chris Blandford Associates, undertaking HLF projects for Lesnes Abbey London and Raphael Park London, as well as large scale landscape masterplanning schemes, including Flower Garden Park Ruichang and Energy City Qatar.
+Starting at Macgregor Smith, Mark developed in his profession and became a Chartered Member of the Landscape Institute in 2012.
+He went on to work as a Senior at Chris Blandford Associates, undertaking HLF projects for Lesnes Abbey London and Raphael Park London, as well as designing large scale landscape masterplanning schemes, including Flower Garden Park Ruichang and Energy City Qatar.

-This energy and commitment continues on a diverse and interesting portfolio at Hortus Collective.
+This energy and commitment continues on leading a diverse and interesting portfolio at HC.

 Amy is a Chartered Landscape Architect with over 10 years of experience, she grew up in Sheffield on the edge of the Peak District amongst a family of gardeners which gave her a close relationship with nature and started her interest in plants and design from an early age.